sarahtechh/general-eda-and-visualisation/README.md

 This is an exploratory data analysis and visualisation of the 2021 Census data from the UK government for a University assignment.
 I chose to explore the whether there was a disparity in incomes amnong ethnicites and focus on the variables ethinicty, income and higher education.

-I used R and Quarto - you can find the code in my repo.
+I used R and Quarto.
+This means I used code blocks in Quarto meaning there is no seperate R code file in this repo.

 ## **Introduction**